jejking/rprng/doc/ideas.md

 1. create a reasonable number of actors each wrapping a PRNG that is properly seeded (java.secure.Random)
 2. route randomly across these.
 This may require extending the random router that comes with Akka.
-3. reseed or recreate the actors at random intervals
+3. recreate the actors at random intervals

 -> allow reseed of underlying source???
+Or just discard and recreate new instance.
+Keeps instances simple.
 -> we just need to be able to obtain some bytes...

 Stream